adamk72/commonplacebook/README.md

 Using middleware for authentication.
 Currently, the app will redirect non-logged in users (i.e., users who don't have a JWT cookie) back to the home page

 ## TODOs

+- automate `prettier` and `lint:fix` on commit
+- pull `SignUpIn` out into it's own library, since it's such a common pattern
 - Use refresh token system instead of directly storing the JWT in a cookie.

 # ORIGINAL README